How to Weld Aluminum with a Stick Welder: Settings and Techniques

 Keep the rod clean and avoid touching it with dirty hands or gloves to avoid porosity.

-3. How to remove dirt and the aluminum oxide
+3. Remove dirt and the aluminum oxide

 Stick welding can weld over dirty metals, but for aluminum, it’s wise to clean the workpiece.